douaeelh2/Java-Doc/README.md

    ```

  ### 2. Inheritance
-   - Inheritance is a mechanism in which a new class inherits properties and behavior (methods) from an existing class.
-The existing class is called the superclass or base class, and the new class is called the subclass or derived class.
-The subclass can reuse the fields and methods of the superclass and can also add new fields and methods or override the existing ones.
+   - Inheritance is a mechanism in which a new class inherits properties and behavior (methods) from an existing class. promoting code reuse, class hierarchy, and object specialization.

    ```java
     // Parent class